-The illustration on Hishikawa's 2010 New Year's greeting card (above) is called "Impossible Dream."
+The illustration on Hishikawa's 2010 New Year's greeting card (below) was called "Impossible Dream."
 It shows his Jeep riding on a vintage train, with his daughter on the caboose.
 He writes, "How happy if such a trip could be done!"

 The EB10 type electric locomotive was one of two built circa 1931, and in use until 1971.
 See a 1965 photo (100K JPEG) of EB101 in service, courtesy of rail.hobidas.com.
 The caboose was built in 1974, but in Japan as in North America, the caboose is a thing of the past.